Significant Accounting Policies

 To ensure consistency with the current year, certain comparative information has been reclassified where appropriate.
 This has occurred:

-The Council has complied with FRS 42 in the preparation of these prospective financial statements.
-In accordance with FRS 42, the following information is provided:
+The Council has complied with PBE FRS 42 in the preparation of these prospective financial statements.
+In accordance with PBE FRS 42, the following information is provided:

 The Council is a territorial local authority, as defined in the Local Government Act 2002.
-The Council’s principal activities are outlined within this Long Term Plan.
+The Council’s principal activities are outlined within this Annual Plan.

-It is a requirement of the Local Government Act 2002 to present prospective financial statements that span 10 years and include them within the Long Term Plan.
+It is a requirement of the Local Government Act 2002 to present prospective financial statements that span 1 year and include them within the Annual Plan.
 This provides an opportunity for ratepayers and residents to review the projected financial results and position of the Council.
 Prospective financial statements are revised annually to reflect updated assumptions and costs.

 The financial information is prospective.
 Actual results are likely to vary from the information presented, and the variations may be material.

-The prospective financial statements were authorised for issue on 24 March 2010 by Wellington City Council.
+The prospective financial statements were authorised for issue on 7 May 2014 by Wellington City Council.
 The Council is responsible for the prospective financial statements presented, including the assumptions underlying prospective financial statements and all other disclosures.
-The Long Term Plan is prospective and as such contains no actual operating results.
+The Annual Plan is prospective and as such contains no actual operating results.